Strangemother/worker-rpc.js/README.md

 </tr></thead>
 <tbody><tr valign="top"><td>

-In the worker, simply add functions to the `rpc` object:
+In the worker, add functions to the `rpc` object:

 ```js
 /* Worker */